AashiDutt/LLM-Eval/experiments/exp2_mt_bench/README.md

 ### Overall Self-Bias Patterns

-1. **GPT judges show the strongest self-preference**
-   - GPT's self-preference is 70% vs an expected baseline of 33.33%, making it the most biased judge family in this run (+36.67 pp).
-   - GPT judge picks GPT answers 70% of the time, while other judges pick GPT answers at 49.75% average.
-   - That's a +20.25 percentage point self-preference gap.

-2. **Claude is the least biased**
-   - Claude's self-preference is ~32.5% (close to baseline), showing minimal self-bias.
-   - Claude judge actually rates GPT answers highest (50%), not its own.
-   - This suggests Claude's impartiality rather than self-favoritism.

-3. **Gemini shows mild self-bias**
-   - Gemini's self-preference is 31.25%, slightly below expected baseline.
-   - Gemini judge ranks Gemini #1 at 31.25%, while other judges rank Gemini #1 at 19.75% average.
-   - Bias difference: +11.50 percentage points.

-4. **GPT answers are selected Top-1 most often across judges**
-   - Across judges, GPT answers are selected Top-1 most often, even by non-GPT judges.
-   - Claude and Gemini judges still pick GPT frequently (50% and 42.5% respectively).
-   - Cross-judge agreement suggests GPT answers may have genuine quality advantages.

-5. **Cross-judge agreement as proxy for content quality**
-   - GPT winning under both GPT and non-GPT judges suggests "real" quality rather than just judge favoritism.
-   - However, the +20pp gap between GPT judge and others indicates self-bias is still present.
+GPT judges show the strongest self-preference bias, ranking their own answers #1 significantly more often than expected.
+Claude demonstrates the least bias, with self-preference rates close to the baseline and actually favoring GPT answers over its own.
+Gemini shows mild self-bias, particularly in its core strength domains.
+While GPT answers are selected most frequently even by non-GPT judges (suggesting genuine quality advantages), the substantial gap between GPT judge preferences and other judges' preferences indicates clear self-bias is present.

 ### Domain-wise Breakdown